arcanis/trivia.ff9/README.md

 The project is led by [Maël Nison](http://www.arcastel.com).

-A lot of informations from this repository (including the wiki) have been gathered from the [Qhimm](http://www.qhimm.com) community work.
+A lot of informations from this repository (including the wiki) have been gathered from the [Qhimm](http://www.qhimm.com) community work, especially Zidane_2's utilities.
 Thanks !